Understanding Customer Experience Management (CEM)

 Customer Experience Management (CEM) helps you optimize your customer interactions and deliver the best experience possible, to foster loyalty.
 With CEM, the goal is not just have satisfied customers, but loyal fans and passionate advocates among them.
 It goes beyond a traditional CRM (Customer Relations Management) that just tries to streamline the interactions.
 Think of Apple or Google fanboys, who are unpaid ambassadors for the company and will defend every decision taken by the company.
 CEM is a strategy that adjusts a company’s operations and processes to revolve around the experiences of the customer.

-There are 5 major components of the CEM model:
+5 major components of the CEM model

 1. Customer – Understanding the customer’s various needs is fundamental to CEM.
 It requires identifying different types of customers, their gender, demographic, cultural contexts etc. and then finding out the right way to impress each customer segment.
 Understanding cultural factors are very important.
 Your messaging, positioning and strategy must take care of the cultural sensitives and expectations.